yingweiwo

 Additional Infomation

-Asymmetric Dimethylarginine is a dimethylated derivative of L-arginine where the two methyl groups are attached to arginine in an asymmetrical configuration.
-Asymmetric dimethylarginine (ADMA) is a competitive inhibitor of nitric oxide synthase (NOS) that is formed when S-adenosylmethionine protein N-methyltransferases transfer two methyl groups from S-adenosylmethionine to one of the two guanidine nitrogen groups of an arginine residue in a protein.
-ADMA is released when the protein is degraded and is a substrate for dimethylarginine dimethylaminohydrolase (DDAH).
-Free ADMA in plasma competes with the L-arginine for binding to the heme in NOS and inhibits nitric oxide (NO) synthesis.
-Decreased synthesis of NO inhibits vasodilation and leads to endothelial dysfunction.
-Elevated plasma levels of ADMA are seen in certain types of cancer, cardiovascular disease, hypertension, hyperlipidemia, type 2 diabetes mellitus, and increased oxidative stress.
+Asymmetric dimethylarginine (ADMA) is a dimethylated derivative of L-arginine, in which two methyl groups are asymmetrically linked to arginine residues.
+ADMA is a competitive inhibitor of NOS (nitric oxide), formed when S-adenosylmethionine protein N-methyltransferase transfers two methyl groups from S-adenosylmethionine to one of the two guanidino nitrogen atoms of the arginine residue in a protein.
+ADMA is released during protein degradation and is a substrate of dimethylarginine dimethylaminohydrolase (DDAH).
+Free ADMA in plasma competes with L-arginine for binding to heme in NOS, thereby inhibiting nitric oxide (NO) synthesis.
+Reduced NO synthesis inhibits vasodilation, leading to endothelial dysfunction.
+Elevated plasma ADMA levels can be caused by certain types of cancer, cardiovascular disease, hypertension, hyperlipidemia, type 2 diabetes, and increased oxidative stress.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.